Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## The Integration Categories That Actually Matter

-Brands can waste a surprising amount of time buying software features they do not need while ignoring the integrations they cannot operate without.
+Brands can spend a surprising amount of time buying software features they do not need while ignoring the integrations they cannot operate without.
+Let's focus on the categories that carry the operation.

 ## 1. Storefront and Marketplace Integrations

-This is the obvious layer, but it is still where many brands cut corners.
+This is the obvious layer, and it is still where many brands cut corners.

 - Shopify,